nicolercastle/independent-project-python-deep-learning/README.md

-Deep learning project comparing logistic regression, MLP, and CNN models for binary classification using Python.
+Deep learning project comparing logistic regression, MLP, and CNN models for multi-class classification using Python.

 # Python Deep Learning Independent Project

 This repository contains the full code pipeline for an independent deep learning project completed during finals week.
-The goal was to compare logistic regression, multilayer perceptron (MLP), and convolutional neural network (CNN) models for binary classification using a real-world dataset.
+The goal was to use deep learning to analyze a real-world data set.
+I compared logistic regression, multilayer perceptron (MLP), and convolutional neural network (CNN) models for multi-class classification using a real-world wine quality dataset.

 ## License and Usage
 Note: All rights reserved.
 This code is shared for educational and portfolio purposes only.
 Please do not reuse or redistribute without permission.